Khovanov spectra for tangles: Introduction

 In a previous paper, we built a framed flow category combinatorially and then used the second step of the Cohen-Jones-Segal program to define a Khovanov stable homotopy type~\cite{RS-khovanov}.
 Hu-Kriz-Kriz gave another construction of a Khovanov stable homotopy type, using the Elmendorf-Mandell infinite loop space machine~\cite{HKK-Kh-htpy}.
 In another previous paper we were able to show that these two constructions give equivalent invariants~\cite{LLS-khovanov-product}.
-Hu-Kriz-Kriz's construction factors through the embedded cobordism category of $(\RR^2,[0,1]\times\RR^2)$, a point that will be important in our construction of tangle invariants.
+Hu-Kriz-Kriz's construction factors through the embedded cobordism category of $(\RR^2,[0,1]\times\RR^2)$, a point that will be important in our construction of tangle invariants below.

-Computations show that this lift is strictly stronger than Khovanov homology~\cite{RS-steenrod,Seed-Kh-square} and can be used to give additional concordance information~\cite{RS-s-invariant,LLS-khovanov-product}.
-(A space-level lift of Khovanov homology which does not have more information than Khovanov homology was given by Everitt-Turner~\cite{ET-kh-spectrum,ELST-trivial}.)
+Computations show that this Khovanov stable homotopy type is strictly stronger than Khovanov homology~\cite{RS-steenrod,Seed-Kh-square} and can be used to give additional concordance information~\cite{RS-s-invariant,LLS-khovanov-product}.
+(A homotopy-theoretic lift of Khovanov homology which does not have more information than Khovanov homology was given by Everitt-Turner~\cite{ET-kh-spectrum,ELST-trivial}.)

 We would like to use the Khovanov homotopy type to study smoothly embedded surfaces in $\RR^4$.
 Following Khovanov and Bar-Natan, as a step towards this goal, in this paper we construct an extension of the Khovanov stable homotopy type to tangles.